dairycultist/CompiledLang/README.md

 `(name)` in a request description is a wildcard that matches to a variable named `name`.
 You can also use `()` for a wildcard that doesn't need to be assigned to a variable.

 If a request would be accepted by multiple `onrequest` functions, the topmost one is selected.
+If the request does not call `respond` by the time it exits that function, however, it continues searching for the next `onrequest` function that will accept it (if any).
+This ensures that all requests are responded to (i.e. no timeouts).

-Any request that is not accepted by any `onrequest` function will respond with `Error 400: Bad Request`.
+Any request that is not accepted and responded to by any `onrequest` function will automatically be responded to with `Error 400: Bad Request`.
 To avoid this, ensure an `onrequest` function is implemented for every expected request.

 ## On Schedule functions